izivkov/CasioGShockSmartSync/README.md

 ## Announcements

-Added support for Edifice watches.
+Added support for the Edifice **ECB-30** watch.
+Here are more details on this watch.

+We have not tested the older ECB-10 and ECB-20 watches, but they will probobly work as well.
+If you have these watched, please give feedback [here](https://github.com/izivkov/CasioGShockSmartSync/issues/84).

 ## What is it?
 I think we can do better than the official Casio G-Shock App!
 This app provides the following extra features: